Contents

 3. At the top right, click on the Import users dropdown, then Download template.
 This will download a csv file.

 4. Add the users' details into the rows of the csv file.
-Complete the Email address, Username, First name and Last name columns as minimum.
+Complete the Email address, Username, First name columns at a minimum.

 Valid values for columns F-I and K-O are Y / Yes / True or N / No / False.